-The new Collective Labour Agreement for Senior Salaried Employees in the Architectural Design Sector, signed on March 6th, 2020, is in force from 1 November 2019 to 30 November 2021.
-You can find the agreement here (in Finnish).
-The contracting parties are the Federation of Professional and Managerial Staff – YTN as well as the Association of Finnish Architects’ Offices ATL and the Service Sector Employers’ PALTA representing employers.
-The translation into English will follow.
+The contracting parties are the Federation of Professional and Managerial Staff YTN as well as the Association of Finnish Architects’ Offices ATL and the Service Sector Employers PALTA representing employers.

-The terms of employment, such as wage increases, working hours, sick pay, compensation for travelling outside of regular working hours, holiday pay and paid parental leaves, to be complied with in the sector have been agreed on in the collective labour agreement.
+The terms of employment, such as salary increases, working hours, sick pay, compensation for travelling outside of regular working hours, holiday pay and paid parental leaves, to be complied with in the sector have been agreed on in the Collective agreement.

 - Away from underpayment.
-The wages in the architectural design sector drag at a lower level than those of other senior salaried employees.
+The salaries in the architectural design sector drag at a lower level than those of other senior salaried employees.

 - Well-being at work by flexible working hours solution.
 Good means are, for example, flexible working hours, working hours bank and the possibility for telecommuting.